Identification in Nonlinear Dynamic Panel Models under Partial Stationarity: Supplemental Results and Discussions

 (iii) Plot $\hat{Q}^{*}\left(\g\right)$ as a function of $\g$.

 ~

 Figures \ref{fig:Qstar_disc} and \ref{fig:Qstar_cts} contain plots of $Q^{*}\left(\g\right)$ (more precisely, its numerical approximation $\hat{Q}^{*}$), and visualize the informativeness of our identified set.
 We note that the ``spikes'' and ``wiggliness'' are likely to be driven by the randomness in the global optimization algorithm, which is not always guaranteed to find the true global maximum.
-Consequently, we should interpret the blue line as a numerical approximation of a lower bound of $Q^{*}\left(\g\right)$.
+Consequently, we should interpret the blue line as a lower bound of the numerical approximation of $Q^{*}\left(\g\right)$.

-First, we confirm that $Q^{*}\left(\g_{0}\right)\leq0$, i.e., the true parameter $\g_{0}=1$ indeed lies within the identified set $\G_{I}$.
+First, we confirm that $Q^{*}\left(\g_{0}\right)\leq0$, i.e., the true parameters $\g_{0}=10$ (Design 1) and $1$ (Design 2) indeed lie within the identified set $\G_{I}$.
 Second, we observe that the identified set $\G_{I}$ is nontrivial: (i) $Q\left(\g\right)\leq0$ only in a neighborhood around the true value $\g_{0}$, (ii) the sign of of $\g_{0}$ is correctly identified in both figures, and (iii) the identified set under the binary specification $X_{it}=Y_{i,t-1}$ is much wider than the one under the continuou specification, which is as expected.